keduba/my_test/content/post/update/index.md

 Like always, I'm looking forward to this.

 ##### Current reading for the weekend:

 Effective Python (2nd Edition) by Brett Slatkin

+* actually I was studying but you know I already saw it as working